EspenLilleengen/Image_recognition/README.md

 # Image Recognition - MNIST Digit Classifier

 A web-based MNIST digit classifier that allows users to draw digits on a canvas and get real-time predictions using a trained neural network.
-This project demonstrates the complete pipeline from training a deep learning model to deploying it as a web application.
+This project is my first full-stack application and is still a work-in-progress, hopefully you will be able to try out the application from a website soon;)

 ## 🏗️ Project Structure